Advanced Hydrostatic Drivetrains

 2. High combustion efficiency:

-Homogeneous Charge Compression Ignition (HCCI) through PFI with 24 micro-slots in the cylinder wall and 3.500 bar (50,700 psi) fuel injection pressure for highest atomization, distribution, and minimization of fuel impingement.
+4. Low emissions: Homogeneous Charge Compression Ignition (HCCI) through Peripheral Fuel Injection (PFI) with 24 micro-slots in the cylinder wall and 3.500 bar (50,700 psi) fuel injection pressure for highest atomization, distribution, and minimization of fuel impingement.

 Piston Impulse Charger & Compounder